Div700/DesignPattern/README.md

 Composite Pattern:
 The composite pattern lets clients treat individual objects and compositions of objects uniformly.
-Example: Making hierarchy of objects for implementation in a game like cricket07, where there are many leaf and composite objects/
+Example: Making hierarchy of objects for implementation in a game like cricket07, where there are many leaf and composite objects

+Package 4 :
+This is the mini project on the topic : Astronaut Daily Schedule Organizer Programming Exercise

+Project Overview
+This console-based application helps astronauts organize their daily schedules.
+It allows users to manage tasks by adding, removing, viewing, and editing them.
+The system ensures that tasks do not overlap and provides error messages for invalid operations.
+It also supports prioritizing tasks and marking them as completed.

+Functional Requirements:

+Mandatory Features
+Add Task: Create tasks with a description, start time, end time, and priority level.
+Remove Task: Delete tasks from the schedule.
+View Tasks: Display all tasks sorted by start time.
+Task Overlap Validation: Ensure tasks do not overlap.
+Error Handling: Provide meaningful error messages for invalid operations.

+Optional Features
+Edit Task: Modify an existing task's details.
+Filter by Priority: View tasks filtered by priority level.

+Non-Functional Requirements
+Exception Handling: Handle errors gracefully.
+Performance: Ensure efficient task management and validation.
+Logging: Implement logging to track user actions and errors.

+Design Patterns Used
+Singleton Pattern: Ensures that only one instance of the ScheduleManager exists throughout the application.
+Factory Pattern: Used to create task objects efficiently and flexibly.
+Observer Pattern: Notifies users of task conflicts or updates to the schedule.

+Also the concept of single resposibility and dependency inversion has been maintained